MicrosoftDocs/entra-docs/docs/identity/devices/enroll-macos-admin.md

 ## Configure SSO extension with Microsoft Intune

 A payload is a set of instructions or settings that can be delivered to a device via Mobile Device Management (MDM) to configure or manage that device.
-To configure the macOS SSO extension payload via MDM, you'll need to complete the following steps:
+To configure the macOS SSO extension payload via MDM, you need to complete the following steps:

 1. Go to the [Microsoft Intune Admin Center](https://intune.microsoft.com/#home).
 1. In the sidebar, select **Devices** > **macOS** > **Configuration profiles**.